sanjibg/MoonDocker/DockerPlugin4Heat.md

 How to setup an environment to deploy Docker containers using Heat?
 ==================================

-Once you have Heat environment that is provisioning instances, follow these steps to use docker plugin for Heat:
+Once you have Heat environment that is successfully provisioning instances, follow these steps to enable docker plugin in Heat to deploy containers as resources in a Heat template.

 1. Goto heat/contrib/docker and run the following command to install docker plugin dependencies:

         # pip install -r requirements.txt
-        # (if you are running Heat in an venv then run it after activating the venv)
+        # (if you are running Heat in an venv, activate the venv before running the above command)

 2. Run the following commands to complete docker plugin setup for Heat: